Tibet Travel FAQ

 9. What Kinds of Hotels are Available in Tibet?

 Tourism in Tibet is in its early stages.
 The number of luxury hotels is quite limited.
-The new hotels have been built away from the city centre to protect the city’s history and environment.
+The new hotels have been built away from the city center to protect the city’s history and environment.
 These hotels have central heating used in winter, but no cooling is available in summer.
-It is better that you do not expect luxury service while in Tibet.
+You shouldn’t expect luxury service while in Tibet.
 However, in Lhasa, some hotel rooms have internet access.
 The level of services and facilities is quite essential.
 The hotel staff rarely speak English.

 10. What Can I Eat in Tibet?